bookofproofs/bookofproofs.github.io/_sources/history/19th-century/levi-beppo.md

 9. Pioneered the use of the Hopf-Riemann theorem in complex analysis.
 10. Demonstrated how to determine the solutions of unsteady partial differential equations using contributions from harmonic analysis and parabolic equations.

-Born 14 May1875, Turin, Italy.
+Born 14 May 1875, Turin, Italy.
 Died 18 August 1961, Rosario, Santa Fe, Argentina.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Levi_Beppo/)